-The vessel owner and operator would be responsible for complying with the person on deck requirements, and has the discretion to assign a crew member who has completed crew training to oversee and direct activities during hauling operations.

-Currently the only way to directly verify if the person-on-deck requirement was being met would be through observer reports.
-Observers are on deck monitoring the hauling operations, however asking observers to track who the trained person(s) is on deck as specified in the T&C may negatively affect interactions between the observer and fishermen.
-Therefore, observers will not have a direct role in verifying the T&C requirement that a trained person is on deck when interactions with protected species occur, although they could confirm that at least two people with protected species training are aboard the vessel.
-Observers will also continue to collect information used to determine the outcome of protected species interactions.
-If there appears to be a violation in protected species handling as reported by the observer, NOAA OLE may utilize the observer's interaction reports and data on the number of trained persons on board to determine whether a violation in the training requirement or person-on-deck requirement may have occurred.
+The vessel owner and operator would be responsible for complying with the person on deck requirements, and has the discretion to assign at least one crew member who has completed crew training to oversee and direct activities during hauling operations.
+Observers will not have a direct role in verifying the T&C requirement that a trained person is on deck when interactions with protected species occur.
+Observers collect information used to determine the outcome of protected species interactions.
+If there appears to be a violation in protected species handling as reported by the observer, NOAA OLE may utilize the observer's interaction reports and information on the number of trained persons on board to determine whether a violation in the training requirement or person-on-deck requirement may have occurred.